Seager stars with 2-run HR, stellar defense to lead Rangers over D-backs 3-1 in World Series Game 3

 BIG SWING

 There have been 62 previous instances when the World Series was tied 1-1 after Game 2.
-The Game 3 winner went on to win 41 of those Fall Classics.
+The Game 3 winner went on to win 41 times.

 UP NEXT